Cosme Damián Churruca

-Biography
+Early life

-Churruca was born in Mutriku, he was the fourth son of Francisco de Churruca, Basque mayor of the town.
+Churruca was born in Mutriku, the fourth son of Francisco de Churruca, the mayor of the town.
 He received his early years education in the Seminary of Burgos, initially thinking of becoming a priest.
-Then, he entered the School of Bergara where he would become member of Royal Basque Society of Friends of the Country until his death.
-After finishing his studies, inspired by the adventures of his relative José Antonio de Gaztañeta, he joined the Naval Academy of Cádiz in 1776, and got his degree in the Naval Academy of Ferrol in 1778, becoming a naval officer.
+Then, he entered the School of Bergara where he would become member of Real Sociedad Bascongada de Amigos del País until his death.
+After finishing his studies, inspired by the adventures of his relative José Antonio de Gaztañeta, he joined the Naval Academy of Cádiz in 1776, and got his degree in the Naval Academy of Ferrol in 1778, being commissioned into the Spanish Navy.

-In 1781, Churruca, as an officer of the Spanish Navy, performed heroically in a siege of Gibraltar under the command of Ignacio María de Álava, earning a distinguished reputation for his services.
+In 1781, Churruca participated in the Great Siege of Gibraltar under the command of Ignacio María de Álava, earning a distinguished reputation for his services.
 In 1805, just a few months before his death, Churruca married María Dolores Ruiz de Apodaca, niece of Juan Ruiz de Apodaca, naval officer and viceroy of New Spain.

 Battle of Trafalgar

-The squadron to which the San Juan was assigned sailed on 13 August from the port of Ferrol.
-General Gravina had given Churruca a place of honour, the head of the vanguard.
+The squadron to which San Juan was assigned sailed on 13 August from the port of Ferrol.
+Federico Gravina had given Churruca a place of honour, the head of the vanguard.
 Churruca completed his mission with the highest merit and upon his arrival to Cádiz, redoubled his efforts in training his recently recruited and inexperienced civilian crew.

-It was at this time he married Maria de los Dolores Ruiz de Apodaca, daughter of Brigadier don Vicente, and cousin of the duke of Venadito.
+It was at this time he married Maria de los Dolores Ruiz de Apodaca, daughter of Brigadier don Vicente, and cousin of the Duke of Venadito.